katrinleinweber/set-on-fire/_chapters_en/hosting.md

 ### Where Can I Share My Work?

-Does your institution have a repository or repositories that you can use to share your papers, data and software?
+Does your institution have a repository or repositories that you can use to share your papers, data, and software?

 {% include links.md %}